 Ready to lock it in?
 Commit to your goal by enrolling in your exam.

 Enrollers need to be 18 or older – often an enroller will be a teacher or parent, but if you’re 18 or over, you can enrol yourself too.

 If you're not quite sure how to enrol, check out our handy guide here.

 Now that you’ve set yourself a goal, it’s time to refine your skills!

-If you’re preparing for a practical exam, practice performing for an audience as much as you can before exam day – not only will this help you gather useful feedback, it’ll also be good experience to get “in the zone”.
+If you’re preparing for a practical exam, practise performing for an audience as much as you can before exam day – not only will this help you gather useful feedback, and it’ll also be a good experience to get “in the zone”.
 Recorded accompaniments can be really helpful for music performance practice!